Incubate-or-Intubate/realtime-datawarehousing/README.md

 ### Ksql

-With the connectors provisioned, it's time to transform and join data in-flight using Ksql.
-Wait for your topics to populate before continuing.
+If all is well, it's time to transform and join your data using Ksql.
+Ensure your topics are receiving records first.

-1. Use the following statements to consume the `customers` data and flatten it.
+1. Use the following statements to consume `customers` records and flatten them.
+Note the `before` and `after` arrays representing CDC data.
     ```sql
         CREATE STREAM customers_structured (
             struct_key STRUCT<id VARCHAR> KEY,